gonzalezvictorjuan/gonzalezvictorjuan/README.md

-# Hola, soy Victor Gonzalez 👋
+# Hi, I'm Victor Gonzalez 👋

-`El código es como la magia, pero funciona.`<br><em>Desarrollador Web Full Stack especializado en JavaScript.
-Me enfoco en crear soluciones profesionales, técnicas y minimalistas que resuelvan problemas reales.
-Siempre buscando mejorar, automatizar y construir.</em>
+`Code is like magic, but it works.`<br><em>Full Stack Web Developer specialized in JavaScript.
+I focus on creating professional, technical, and minimalist solutions that solve real problems.
+Always looking to improve, automate, and build.</em>

-## Actualmente 📍
+## Currently 📍
-📌 Viviendo en Tandil, Buenos Aires, Argentina<br>🎯 Buscando oportunidades freelance y equipos con visión de producto
+📌 Living in Tandil, Buenos Aires, Argentina<br>🎯 Looking for freelance opportunities and product-driven teams

 <p align="center">